Bristol Co-living Supplementary Planning Document

 - mixed, balanced and inclusive communities that provide housing choice and opportunity

-- Good quality accommodation that delivers high standards of living, accessibility and facilities for future residents.
+- Good quality accommodation that delivers high standards of living, accessibility and facilities for future residents

 The SPD is intended to be used by all professionals involved in the planning, design and delivery of co-living schemes within Bristol.

-The draft Bristol Co-living Supplementary Planning Document (SPD) is being prepared in accordance with part 5 of the Town and Country Planning (Local Planning) (England) Regulations 2012.
+The draft Bristol Co-living Supplementary Planning Document (SPD) was prepared in accordance with part 5 of the Town and Country Planning (Local Planning) (England) Regulations 2012.
 The document will be used alongside relevant local plan policies to determine all applications for purpose-built co-living accommodation (including conversions of existing buildings).
 The document will become important material consideration in the decision-making process.

 The survey summarises the four chapters in the draft SPD and asks for your views on these.
 You can read the draft SPD in full and comment on any aspect of the document as part of your response in this survey.